raspberrypilearning/blender-marble/en/quiz1/question_1.md

   --- feedback ---

-  It's true that they can be quickly edited to change their whole appearance - but that is not the only reason.
+  It is true that they can be quickly edited to change their whole appearance, but that is not the only reason.

   --- /feedback ---